git-plm/gitplm/partnumbers.md

 good to think through this -- what are your goals, who uses IPNs, how are they used, how is material handled, etc. IPNs seem trivial -- just a few characters/digits -- why does it matter?
 What is this in relation to the complexity of the design, software, etc?
+But it is the most basic, simple things that matter the most.

 As Phil Karlton said: